On Q-factorial terminalizations of nilpotent orbits: Induced orbits

 For an orbit $\0$ in list (i) of the theorem, the variety $\tilde{\0}$ is $\qit$-factorial by Proposition \ref{Fact}.
 One checks using tables in Section 5.7 and 6.4 \cite{McG} that $\codim(\bar{\0} \setminus \0) \geq 4$, thus $\tilde{\0}$ has only terminal singularities.
 This proves claim (i) in the theorem.

 Let now $\0$ be an induced orbit not in list (i).
 By Proposition \ref{key} we have a birational generalized Springer map

 For orbits listed in the proof of Proposition \ref{key}, we check from the above and from Theorem \ref{rigid} that for our choice of $\0_t$, the variety $\tilde{\0_t}$ is either $\qit$-factorial terminal or it admits a $\qit$-factorial terminalization given by a generalized Springer map.
-For orbits with $A(\0)=\{1\}$, i.e. those not listed above, we can check this using the induction tables in \cite{McG} (Section 5.7).
-This shows that $\tilde{\0}$ admits a generalized Springer map which gives a $\qit$-factorial terminalization.
+For orbits with $A(\0)=\{1\}$, it is induced from a rigid orbit $\0_t$ and $\tilde{\0}_t$ is $\qit$-factorial terminal by Theorem \ref{rigid}.
+This shows that $\tilde{\0}$ admits a $\qit$-factorial terminalization given by a generalized Springer map.

-\begin{Lem} For any orbit $\0$ not listed in (i), there exists a unique pair $(l(\q), \0_t)$ which induces $\0$ such that the associated generalized Springer gives a $\qit$-factorial terminalization of $\tilde{\0}$. \end{Lem} \begin{proof} Note that if the normalization of $G \times^Q(n(\q)+\bar{\0_t})$ gives a $\qit$-factorial terminalization of $\tilde{\0}$, then $\tilde{\0}_t$ is $\qit$-factorial terminal.
-As $\bar{\0}$ has no Springer resolution, we have $\0_t \neq 0$.
-When $l(\q)$ is of classical type, by the proof of Proposition (2.1.1) \cite{Nam}, the partition $d:=[d_1, \cdots, d_k]$ of $\0_t$ has {\em full members}, i.e. every integer between 1 and $d_1$ appears in $d$.
-When $l(\q)$ is exceptional, we need to consider $\0_t$ such that $\bar{\0_t}$ is not the image of a birational generalized Springer map.
-By Proposition \ref{key}, we may assume $\0_t$ is rigid or $\0_t$ is the orbit $A_2+A_1$ in $E_7$.

-In \cite{Sp} (Appendix in Chap.
-II), Spaltenstein reproduced the tables of Elashvili which gives all inductions with $\0_t$ rigid.
-For our purpose, when $l(\q)$ is of classical type, there are only two additional cases (both in $E_8$) not contained therein: the induction $(D_7, 3^22^21^4)$ for $E_8(a_7)$ and $(D_6, 3^22^21^2)$ for $E_7(a_3)$.
-When $l(\q)$ is of exceptional type, we need to consider the induction $(E_7, A_2+A_1)$ of $D_5(a_1)$ in $E_8$.
-A case-by-case check gives that we have only a few orbits (only in $E_7, E_8$) which admit two inductions from either a rigid orbit or from an orbit listed above.